 Of all the many girlfriends Derek had, I've never seen him this intimate with any of them.
 Heck, I still never wanted to see it.
-Sure, they flirted and touched, but never an actual kiss or anything to taint my mind.
+Sure, he flirted and touched his past girlfriends, but never an actual kiss or anything to taint my mind.
 My brain knew I would never be able to forget it.
 I would never be the same again.

 With that being said, I could not take my eyes off the couple in front of me.
 I slid my tongue across my dry lips, awaiting her next move.
 By the end of the thought, she was on her toes.
 Up.
 Up she went.
 Closer, nearer to his face.
 My breath hitched.
 Her eyes drifted close and… and…

 Derek shuffled back, slapping an imaginary insect from above her head.
 Her eyes flashed open, and she stumbled on her feet.

 Ha!
 He didn’t kiss her.
 Take that, you beautiful hag.

 In my excitement, I almost jumped for joy, giving away my position.